CWZ123HHS/BRG_ISEA/README.md

 Linux uses mainly three permissions, read, write and execute for the owner, group and other users.

-Windows uses Access Control Lists (ACL) controls which user or group have what type of permission for that file or folder.
+Windows uses Access Control Lists (ACL) controls to specify which user or group has what type of permission for that file or folder.
 (Access-control list, n.d.)

 `chmod 770` allows the owner and group users to have permission to read, write and execute the file and directory, while other users do not have. `chmod 750` allows the owner to have read, write and execute permission, group users to read and execute, no permission for other users.